 - Meine diamantenbesetzteTasse ist neben meiner anderen diamantenbesetzten Tasse.

-Are prepositions necessary?
+Are prepositions really necessary?

-Despite the important role prepositions play in organizing the stuff in your sentences, the answer to that question is a clear: NO. There are other ways to do the job and you don’t need to look at some ancient native American language for prove… with those you can prove way more puzzling theories…
+Despite the important role prepositions play in organizing the stuff in your sentences, the answer to that question is a clear: NO. There are other ways to do the job and you don’t need to look at some ancient native American language for proof… with those you can prove way more puzzling theories…

 Many European languages like Russian, Turkish or Finnish do in varying degree use another way to do the job.
 And what is this shining knight which could spare you all the prep-hassle?
 Yeah it’s your favorite … cases.
 They do the same thing.
 Finnish has 6 location related cases.
 Using a case means adding a certain ending to a word.
 Let’s say we have cup and house and the relation is cup in house, English uses the preposition in.
 Finnish just adds an ending to house and that’s it.
 They say (in translation)